giovanniKleinCampigoto/JZSSNrest/JZSSNrest/README.md

 Note: Inventories cannot be updated, via PUT HTTP method...

-- Flag survivor as infected
+# Flag survivor as infected

 Do a PUT request to the endpoint, http://localhost:8080/zombierest/webapi/survivors/{survivorId}/reportinfected/{infectedId}
+Send empty PUT body!

-- Trade Items
+# Trade Items

 Do a PUT request to the endpoint, http://localhost:8080/zombierest/webapi/survivors/{survivorId}/trade/{traderId}
 With the following .json structure: